TOEFL vs IELTS

 • Though both assess abilities in reading, writing, speaking, and listening, formats of the two tests are quite different.

 • TOEFL has more multiple choice questions while in IELTS candidates have to copy words after listening to a conversation.

 • For some, it is easier to prepare for TOEFL as the format remains constant, while format in IELTS keeps changing.

 • Marking is also different in both the tests.
 While, in TOEFL, small grammatical mistakes are generally ignored if the topic has been handled well by the candidate, in IELTS, a candidate cannot hope to be marked leniently.

 • One major difference between IELTS and TOEFL lies in the fact that IELTS also has a General version for those who are immigrating to English speaking countries and would be working in environments that are not academic in nature.
 TOEFL does not make any difference between candidates.

 • While TOEFL focuses on North America, IELTS has been designed to take into account various accents and situations.
 So unless you are trying to go to a specific North American region, it is better to take IELTS.

-• While the duration of IELTS is 2hr 45min, TOEFL is longer and has a duration of about 4 hours.
+• While the duration of IELTS is 2hr 45min, TOEFL, internet based test is longer and has a duration of about 4 hours.
 TOEFL paper based test is about 2 hours and 30 minutes.